 Reeds: Dr. George Ritter, David Poe and the late Jim Fischer and Roger Hall

-Drums: Manny Gamazo, Al Guzman, John Plows, Mike Candito, Michael Tramontana, Howie Agster, Cary Stratton, Joey Vespe, Paul Testa, Bruce Harper, Jimmy Racey and the late Clyde Duell
+Drums: Mike Candito, Manny Gamazo, Al Guzman, John Plows, Michael Tramontana, Cary Stratton, Joey Vespe, Paul Testa, Bruce Harper, Jimmy Racey and the late Clyde Duell and Howie Agster

 Guitar: Bobby Lee Howard, John Falbo & the late Tom McDermott

-Guest Vocalists: Doc Phineas (Kenneth Kastler), Sonny Charles, Allen Tramont, Marsha K. Ross, P-Funk's PooPoo Man (Gene Anderson), Paul Stubblefield, Peter Pavone, Ryan Baker, Carmine Mandia, Teddy Kaye, Cushney Roberts, Michael Monge, Lisa Gay, Barbara Brighton, Rita Lim and many, many more!
+Guest Vocalists: Sonny Charles, Lisa Gay, Doc Phineas (Kenneth Kastler), P-Funk's PooPoo Man (Gene Anderson), Paul Stubblefield, Marsha K. Ross, Peter Pavone, Ryan Baker, Carmine Mandia, Teddy Kaye, Cushney Roberts, Michael Monge, Barbara Brighton, Rita Lim, the late Allen Tramont, and many, many more!

 Legendary saxophonist Don Hill from the Treniers told Jeanne in 2002 that "we should start a band" and so we did.
 Founding members at our 2007 Jazzin' with Jeanne show (and live CD) at the Fitzgerald Casino's Showroom included (L-R) drummer Jimmy Racey, bassist Ty Lemley, Jeanne, guest star pianist Dehner Franks, Don Hill and Charlie Shaffer.
-Don will celebrate his 98th birthday this Nov.
-2 and has promised to come sit in and play with the band.
-He retired after his 96th birthday after playing 10 years with the Speakeasy Swingers.
-Ty plays and strolls 6 nights/week at Maggiano's at the Fashion Show Mall, Jimmy plays for the Dumkoffs and Dehner has moved to Texas.
-Not pictured are trombonist Bobby Scann who passed away last year and Los Angeles-based multi-instrumentalist (trumpet/sax/trombone) Corey Gemme who also played on our first CD.
+Don retired after his 96th birthday after playing 10 years with the Speakeasy Swingers and passed away just three months shy of 100 years old.
+Ty plays and strolls six nights/week at Maggiano's at the Fashion Show Mall, Jimmy plays for the Dumkoffs and Dehner has moved to Texas.
+Not pictured are trombonist Bobby Scann who passed away in 2018 and Los Angeles-based multi-instrumentalist (trumpet/sax/trombone) Corey Gemme who also played on our first CD.